kny5/fabacademy_antonio_anaya/docs/assignments/week14.md

 ### Differential amplifier

+Differential amplifier it's,

-For this I've consulted the references shown:
+For this I've consulted the references shown.

 - [Overview of differential amplifiers on science direct by multiple autors](https://www.sciencedirect.com/topics/engineering/differential-amplifier)